MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcshelllistctrl-class.md

 ### <a name="parameters"></a>Parametri

 *strPath*<br/>
-[out] Un riferimento a un parametro di stringa in cui il metodo scrive il percorso.
+out Riferimento a un parametro di stringa in cui il metodo scrive il percorso.

 ### <a name="return-value"></a>Valore restituito